200 Hr Elemental Yoga Teacher Training

 That is the page that gives an actual view to our unique training content.

 Book requirements are listed under the various module descriptions in the Syllabus.
 (Also accessible from the drop down TT menu above).
 Some of them can be found for free online.
 Most of them can be found used, but in good shape, on Amazon.com for less than $70 total; but if you get all of the books new it will probably cost around $100, depending on what versions you get.

 We reserve the right to NOT grant a teaching certificate to students who have simply "completed" the work.
-It has been very rare (I think just twice out of about 400 students over a dozen years of holding trainings) but sometimes students just don't get it.
+It has been very rare (I think just twice out of about 500+ graduates since 2007) but sometimes students just don't get it.
 They want a certificate and yet lack respect for the teachings behind the certificate; or they simply do not seem to care to implement them.
-For example, some religionists may want to be "forgiven," but have no interest in changing offensive behaviors.
+For example, some may say they hope to be "forgiven," but have no interest in actually changing offensive behaviors.
 Trying but failing is one thing.
 It is forgivable.
 But not trying at all is quite another.
 Thus CYS cannot faithfully endorse a student as a true Yogacharya (Teacher / Exemplar of Yoga) just for paying a fee and going thru the motions.

 If you haven't already, please

-If it looks like this training (and tour) is a good fit for you then cut and paste The Application into an email,
+If it looks like this training is a good fit for you then cut and paste The Application into an email,

 You can also send any questions you may have to the same email.